DaintyJet/VChat_ASLR_Intro/README.md

 This section will use the project [ASLR-Multi-Run](./SRC/ASLR-Multi-Run/ASLR-Multi-Run.sln) which has a simple powershell script [E3-Runner-Counter.ps1](./SRC/ASLR-Multi-Run/E3-Runner-Counter.ps1) that we will be using to automate some of the work.
 This script will run the executable we compile from the project, store it's output in a file and count the number of unique addresses contained within.

 #### Modifying and Compiling the Project
-As with the previous examples we will first start with configuring the ASLR compatibility flag of the resulting executable.
-Then we will cover the various preprocessor definitions used to control the output of the program.
+As with the previous examples, we will start by configuring the resulting executable's ASLR compatibility flag.
+Then, we will cover the various preprocessor definitions used to control the program's output.

 1. Open the [ASLR-Multi-Run](./SRC/ASLR-Multi-Run/ASLR-Multi-Run.sln) project.